nuxeo/FunkLoad/README.txt

 Main FunkLoad features are:

-* Run a functional test.
+* Compatible with pyUnit framework.

+* Simulate a true browser navigation (using Richard Jones' webunit) with:
+  - cookies support
+  - fetching css, javascript and images
+  - simulate caching
+  - file uplaod and multipart/form-data submission

+* Advanced test runner with many command line options:
+  - color mode
-* View in real time the execution of the functional test in your browser.
+  - display the page fetched in real time in your browser
+  - debug mode

-* Turn a functional test into a load test (== bench).
+* Turn a functional test into a load test, just by invoking the bench runner you can simulate a load of hundreds users.

-* Easy test customization using configuration file.
-* Produce an ReST or html detail report with:
+* Detail bench report in ReST or html containing:
+  - bench configuration

-  - test, page, request stats and charts.
+  - tests, pages, requests stats and charts.
   - servers cpu usage, load average, memory/swap usage and network traffic charts.

+* Easy test customization using configuration file or command line.

-* Records your actions using a Web browser to write a ftest automatically.
+* Easy test creation using a TestMaker to records your actions using a Web browser to write a test automatically.

-* Full compatible with PyUnit test case.
+* Web assertion helpers like listHref or getDOM to make assertion on the fetched page.

+* CPSTestCase class to ease cps testing.

 INSTALLATION
 ------------

 See the INSTALL.txt file in the FunkLoad package.

 SYNOPSIS
 --------